-The circular design measures 39mm with a silicone strap and 2 color options: lilac and white, making a great fitness tracker for ladies who love running.
+The circular design measures 39mm with a silicone strap and 2 color options: lilac and white, making a great fitness tracker for ladies who love running and workout.

 The Garmin Forerunner 45S is packed with everything you need in a running watch: distance, pace, speed, calories burnt, heart rates, and more.

 Create your own training plan or use the ones available on Garmin Coach.